 Awardees will spend the next year designing their programs.
 See below for timelines and opportunities for community engagement.

-South Carolina: The South Carolina Office of Resilience will receive $124.4 million to launch the Community Solar Initiative, a residential-serving community solar program for income-qualified residents (homeowners and renters); partner with utilities to expand or enhance existing utility-run programs; work with energy efficiency and weatherization programs to coordinate activities; build on existing solar workforce training programs; and establish a Solar Innovation Fund to expand solar opportunities, potentially including resilience hubs, solar, and storage installation at affordable housing facilities.
-See contact info below.
+South Carolina: The South Carolina Office of Resilience (SCOR) will receive $124.4 million to launch the South Carolina Solar for All Program.
+In December 2024, SCOR began its one-year Planning Period to refine the program and prepare for project implementation, expected to begin in early 2026.
+Elements of the proposed program include the Community Solar Initiative, a residential-serving community solar program for income-qualified residents (homeowners and renters); partnering with utilities to expand or enhance existing utility-run programs; working with energy efficiency and weatherization programs to coordinate activities; building on existing solar workforce training programs; and establishing a Solar Innovation Fund to expand solar opportunities, potentially including resilience hubs, solar, and storage installation at affordable housing facilities.
+If you are interested in submitting input or participating in the Planning Period, join the South Carolina Solar for All mailing list to receive updates and information about the program.
+Updates will also be posted to SCOR’s webpage.
+Read more in the SC Sierra Club’s news release.

 What is the timeline?

 Awards were announced April 22, 2024.
-The awardess will spend the first year designing their Solar for All programs, seeking the input of affected organizations and communities.
+Awardees are now designing their Solar for All programs, seeking the input of affected organizations and communities.
 Funds will then be distributed to clean energy projects between 2025 and 2029.
-Details are not yet final, but it is expected that the NC funds will flow through the NC Clean Energy Fund, the state’s green bank.
+NC funds will flow through the NC Clean Energy Fund, the state’s green bank.

 What other incentives could I use to help me accomplish my goals?